Nongbua Pitchaya F.C.: Academy development

-Nongbua Pitchaya opened its first academies in 2016.
-The club is one of the leading youth football development academies in Northeast Thailand same level as Buriram United academies – The club's youth team Under-13 and Under-15 are the Northeastern Upper reginal winners of Thailand Youth League in 2017-18 and 2018–19 season.
-The club also sends youth teams to compete in the country's major youth football events, such as the cp-meiji cup held in Buriram province.
+Nongbua Pitchaya opened its first academies in 2016 in Northeast Thailand.
+Its under-13 and under-15 were the Northeastern Upper reginal winners of the Thailand Youth League in 2017-18 and 2018–19.
 The club's youth team performed well in CP-meiji Cup U-14 International Champions, in 2018 semi-final round beat Aspire Academy.
-The achievements in the development of the youth academy of Nongbua Pitchaya in the country causing football players to join the Thai national youth team such as Thawatchai Aocharod.
+The academy coaches use "Nong Bua Lona" style that focuses on agility, movement and passing.